maliMirkec/hexo-cldnry/README.md

 api_secret: YOUR_API_SECRET
 ```

-> Make sure `site.data.cldnry.cloud_name` data is available in your templates.
+In this case make sure `site.data.cldnry.cloud_name` data is available in your templates.

 ## Usage